-$model\name$ Name of .MODEL.
-This is compulsory unless this model is re-mapped as the default resistor using a device configuration file.
-See "Customising Device Configuration" on page 35. value Value of resistor.
-This may be an expression relating parameters defined using .PARAM and circuit variables in the form $V(n1,n2)$ and $I(device)$ .
+model\name Name of .MODEL.
+This is compulsory unless this model made the default resistor.
+See "Making the Hspice Resistor the Default" on page 109.

+value Value of resistor.
+This may be an expression relating parameters defined using .PARAM and circuit variables in the form V(n1,n2) and I(device).
 Expressions must be enclosed in curly braces or quotation marks.

-Typically the expression relates to the resistor's own terminals in order to define voltage dependence length Length in metres width Width in metres $ac\resistance$ Value of resistor for AC analyses.
+Typically the expression relates to the resistor's own terminals in order to define voltage dependence lengthLength in metreswidthWidth in metres ac\resistance Value of resistor for AC analyses.
 Like the main value, this may also be an expression.
-See above under $value$ for details tc1 First order temperature coefficient tc2 Second order temperature coefficient mult Device multiplier.
-Equivalent to putting $\mathit{mult}$ devices in parallel, but note that this value does not have to be integral scale Scales resistance and capacitance values.
-E.g. Reff= $scaleR$ dtemp Differential temperature.
-Device temperature = global temperature + $dtemp$ c Capacitance to reference node
+See above under value for details tc1 First order temperature coefficient tc2 Second order temperature coefficient mult Device multiplier.
+Equivalent to putting mult devices in parallel, but note that this value does not have to be integral scale Scales resistance and capacitance values.
+E.g. Reff=scale\R dtemp Differential temperature.
+Device temperature = global temperature + dtemp c Capacitance to reference node

-4.30.2 Resistor Model Syntax
+4.32.2 Resistor Model Syntax